fablabbcn/smartcitizen-docs/docs/Data/Sensor Platform.md

 ![](https://i.imgur.com/qiDKL0r.jpg)

 We believe building modular and reusable software and using existing platforms is critical towards optimizing the research and development effort.
-By increasing the technology readiness levels of existing technologies, we can drastically improve the project exploitation strategy.

 ![](https://i.imgur.com/loUgFJv.png)